brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 </pre>

 Let's dive into to the question of why super-1-1 initiated negative disaggregation for all leaves in pod-1.
-The answer can be found in the output of `show spf`:
+The answer can be found in the output of `show spf`.
+The output of `show spf` is very long; in the following example we have removed most output except the relevant rows plus some context.

-@@@ explain large output, cut only relevant bits

 <pre>
-super-1-1> show spf
+super-1-1> <b>show spf</b>
 SPF Statistics:
 +---------------+-----+
 | SPF Runs      | 34  |